Please see the NGINX and NGINX Plus Feature Matrix.

 You don’t have to re-install anything.
 You must replace the evaluation certificate with the production certificate or else the evaluation install of NGINX Plus will fail to start once the evaluation certificate has expired.
 You can get your production certificate from the NGINX Plus Customer Portal.
 Copy it to the /etc/ssl/nginx directory, replacing the evaluation certificate.

-Yes, there is a detailed dashboard, based on the extended monitoring module for NGINX Plus.
+Yes, there is a detailed dashboard, built on the NGINX Plus API.
 To see it in action, check out our live demo page.
-In addition, you can monitor NGINX Plus using third-party tools such as Datadog and New Relic.
-For more information please see: Live Activity Monitoring of NGINX Plus and the documentation for the ngx_http_status_module.
+In addition, you can monitor NGINX Plus using third‑party tools such as Datadog and New Relic.
+For more information please see: Live activity monitoring and the reference documentation for the NGINX Plus API module.

 You can reload the NGINX configuration without any downtime, and without interrupting any current connections.
 A soft reconfiguration spawns a new set of NGINX worker processes, the old ones continue to work until completion (but do not accept new requests — all new requests are accepted by the new set of worker processes).
 Live binary upgrades work in a similar fashion.
 If the upgrade is successful the old set of NGINX worker processes are signaled to terminate, and the new set takes over.
 For more information please see: Controlling NGINX